 - As for Friday, it’s unlucky in a handful of ancient cultures.
 In Christianity, it’s the day of Jesus’ crucifixion.

 - There have been 12 films in the Friday the 13th series.
-The 13th is due out on Friday the 13th of July in 2012.
+The 13th came out on Friday the 13th of July in 2012.

 - There are always the traditional folk remedies to ward off bad luck today: burning any socks with holes in them, or eating some gristle while standing on your head, or climbing to a mountaintop.
-And here’s the good news: There’s only one Friday the 13th this year.
-Some years can have up to three of them.
+Just know that some years can have up to three of them.